Header photo: view of the Ulnes church, Ulnes bridge, and the sundheim hillside to the right in the photo.

 The Sundheim area is a hillside just slightly west from Ulnes church.

 The “Sundheim” name origins from the names “Sundem” and the more ancient word “Syndei”.
 The original meaning relates to the animaltransport across the river channel by Ulnes, which eventually was replaced by a bridge, Ulnes bridge.
-In old times, the farm animals was moved across here on rafts, toward the summer grazing located further up East on the mountains, Vaset and Golsfjell.
+In old times, the farm animals was moved across here on rafts, toward the summer grazing located further West on the mountains, Vaset and Golsfjell.
 The Sundheim farms used an area called “Langestølen” for their summer grazing.

 If you are a relative, or suspect you are, please make contact, so we may check our records etc.